gsimore/the_circus_grove/README.md

 # The Circus Grove

 A full-stack monorepo application for tracking training, nutrition, and personal check-ins.
-Built with Django 5, Django REST Framework, Vue 3, and modern web technologies.
+Built with Django 4.2 LTS, Django REST Framework, Vue 3, and modern web technologies.

 ## 🎪 Features